phtruongan/Smart-Interactive-Maps-SIM-/README.md

   - Solution:
     + Using SIFT features for matching the keypoints from the image of map on the screen to the keypoints of the map on the map captured from camera.
     + Based on matched pair of keypoints, we estimate the homography matrix used for tranforming a coordinate on map into a correspondent coordinate on the map captured from camera.
 The method of estimating this homography matrix is running RANSAC algorithm on a list of pair matched keypoints which are collected from SIFT matching.
-    + By a simple geomtry tranformation with the homography matrix, we easily synchronize every point on the map of screen with every point on the map captured from cameraw
+    + By a simple geomtry tranformation with the homography matrix, we easily synchronize every point on the map of screen with every point on the map captured from camera.

 # Background subtraction:
 The purpose: Recognize the hand or pointing device appear on the camera for recognizing the control gestures of the user.
 The direction of solving: